 A role is simply a named collection of permissions.
-You can allow other users to access the AMP console and limit the functions they are allowed to perform by assigning them to a role.
+You can allow other users to access the AMP system and limit the functions they are allowed to perform by assigning them to a role.
+Also, a single user may be a member of more than one role.